konfirm/node-wanted/README.md

 	myModule = wanted.require('my-module');
 ```

-#### `require(object module)`
+#### `require(object module [, bool version])`
-If more control is needed, you can specify the version you expect by providing a configuration object in which a (semver) version can be specified.
+If more control is needed, you can specify the version you expect by providing a configuration object in which a (semver) version can be specified, if a version is specified it will act as if the `version` argument contained `true` and the installed version (if-any) will be compared to the required version.

 ```
 var Wanted = require('wanted'),